learn-co-curriculum/forms-and-basic-associations-rails-lab/README.md

 There are feature tests!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/forms-and-basic-associations-rails-lab' title='Forms And Basic Associations Rails Lab'>Forms And Basic Associations Rails Lab</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/forms-and-basic-associations-rails-lab'>Forms and Basic Associations Lab</a> on Learn.co and start learning to code for free.</p>